egovernment/eregistrations/documentation/model-files.md

 All properties used for guide and forms.
 Computable properties used to resolve the process characteristics should be defined in `determinants.js`

+### /custom-fields.js
+Custom fields that are defined strictly programmatically for custom features implemented programmaticaly
+(Note: it should not be understood as customisation to fields.js).

 ### /guide.js
 Configuration of guide form section